Dueling protests in Oaklyn, N.J. after business puts up banner supporting police

 "They need to take their signs down.
 We just gotta stand together and protest," said Timothy Stokes of Camden.

-The protests later ended peacefully.
+The protests ended peacefully later in the evening.
 Both sides have vowed to demonstrate in the coming days.

 Dueling protests in Oaklyn, N.J. after business puts up banner supporting police